ALEHACKsp/LobbySimulatorCompanion/README.md

 # What's the current status?
-We are in our first Beta version, so expect to encounter some bugs, and there's a possibility that there can be some minor changes.
+I'm releasing beta versions, so expect to encounter some bugs, and there's a possibility that there can be some minor changes.